 - potato masher or food processor

-Cut potatoes into one inch cubes and add to large pot.
+- Cut potatoes into one-inch cubes and add to a large pot.
 Cover with enough water to submerge potatoes and boil until soft.
 About 20 minutes or until fork tender.

-Meanwhile preheat grill to medium.
+- Meanwhile, preheat the grill to medium.
 Place salmon on foil skin side down.
-Season with salt and pepper and sprinkle with either fresh or dry dill.
+Season with salt and pepper and sprinkle with either fresh or dried dill.
 Cut lemon and add 2 slices to each piece of salmon.
-Transfer the foil with salmon on to the grill and grill for 15-25 minutes, depending on the thickness of your fish and depending on how you like it.
+Transfer the foil with salmon onto the grill and grill for 15-25 minutes, depending on the thickness of your fish and depending on how you like it.

-Add water to medium pot and bring to a boil.
+- Add water to a medium pot and bring to a boil.
 Add beans and steam for 6-8 minutes, depending on how cooked you like your beans.
-Season with salt, pepper and olive oil and cover with lid to keep warm.
+Season with salt, pepper, and olive oil, and cover with a lid to keep warm.

-Once the potatoes are finished boiling, drain and add coconut oil, cashew milk, cinnamon and syrup or brown sugar and salt.
+- Once the potatoes have finished boiling, drain and add coconut oil, cashew milk, cinnamon, and syrup or brown sugar and salt.
 With a potato masher, mash the potatoes until everything is well incorporated.
 Alternatively, you can always add them to a food processor or standing mixer if you want them extra smooth.
 Add potatoes back to the pot and cover with a lid to keep warm.

-Once salmon is cooked, assemble by making a bed of mashed sweet potatoes, add a few of the beans and place the salmon on top.
+- Once the salmon is cooked, assemble by making a bed of mashed sweet potatoes, add a few of the beans, and place the salmon on top.
 Garnish with dill and serve.